curegit/reversi-ai-dll/README.md

 int y = index_to_position_j(decision);
 ```

-It takes a few seconds for AI to return an answer, so please consider using asynchronous methods.
+It takes a few seconds for AI to return an answer, so please use asynchronous methods.

 ## Console Application